jundalisay/sp/content/en/research/indian/gospel/chapter-06b.md

 ## Why so much controversy about God?

+{{< r a="Brahmo Devotee" >}}
-BRAHMO DEVOTEE: "Sir, why are there so many different opinions about the nature of God?
+Sir, why are there so many different opinions about the nature of God?
 Some say that God has form, while others say that He is formless.
 Again, those who speak of God with form tell us about His different forms.
-Why all this controversy?"
+Why all this controversy?
+{{< /r >}}

 {{< l a="Ramakrishna" >}}
 A devotee thinks of God as he sees Him.
 In reality there is no confusion about God.
 God explains all this to the devotee if the devotee only realizes Him somehow.
 You haven't set your foot in that direction.
 How can you expect to know all about God?